knoxxs/knoxxs.github.io/_posts/2016/01/2016-01-06-learn-how-to-learn.markdown

 8. A chunk is network of neurons that are used to firing together.
 9. Focused practice and repetition helps you to create chunks.
 Step by step you can become the master by making small chunks big.
 10. Focused practice and repetition is not the only thing you need to become a truly creative master of the material you are learning.
-11. Once you chunk an idea, a concept or an action you don't need to remeber all the little underlying details.
+11. Once you chunk an idea, a concept or an action, you don't need to remember all the little underlying details.
 Eg. getting dressed in the morning.

 #### How to Form a Chunk - Part 1